wavemaker/docs/website/blog/2020-06-22-product-update-10-5-whats-new.md

 ***Well, speed matters!***

 Ensuring a consistent user experience is important not just in terms of features and looks, but also in terms of speed.
 With our 10.5 update, we are all set to adapt CDN into WaveMaker.
-All you have to do is nothing different than before - thanks to our backend team!
-Now you can deploy your apps with CDN automatically with improved performance.
+All you have to do is nothing different than before - thanks to our backend team, now you can deploy your apps with CDN automatically with improved performance.
 To read our developer blog, see [delivering your apps faster with WaveMaker](/learn/blog/2020/06/23/deliver-faster-applications-with-wavemaker).

 ## Extended Micro-frontend Support